alifarukyucel/tams/docs/functional-tests.md

 #### Add a responsible lecturer without being a lecturer
 1. Create a course
 2. As another user, add a lecturer
-3. Verify the response is 403
+3. Verify the response is 403 Forbidden
 4. Verify that the user has not been added as a lecturer

 **Relevant tests:**